This post about organizing teacher materials contains affiliate links.

-Completing an Orton-Gillingham certification program is not an easy undertaking.
+Completing an Orton-Gillingham training program is not an easy undertaking.
 It’s a long process.
-You may have juggled teaching full time with your OG practicum (as I did years ago when I trained), had a family to care for, or one of the most challenging, paid for it out of pocket.
-This may be happening while learning a a highly effective approach to teaching children and adults how to read, which has a proven track record of success for over 75 years.
+You may have juggled teaching full-time with your OG practicum (as I did years ago when I trained), had a family to care for, or paid for it out of pocket.
+This may be happening while learning a highly effective approach to teaching children and adults how to read, which has a proven track record of success for over 75 years.
 You are to be commended!
-Passing on the legacy of Samuel Orton and Anna Gillingham’s work onto future generations is one not to be taken lightly.
-We hold a great responsibility when we hold an OG certification.
-"Keeping the fidelity of the research,” as one teacher told me when I queried, is critical.
-You took a gigantic step to helping children and adults learn how to read successfully.
+Passing on the legacy of Samuel Orton and Anna Gillingham’s work to future generations is not to be taken lightly.
+We hold a great responsibility.
+“Keeping the fidelity of the research,” as one teacher told me when I queried, is critical.
+You took a gigantic step toward helping children and adults learn how to read successfully.
 I applaud you!

-So if you are anything like me, the training ended and your head was filled with TONS of new knowledge.
+If you are anything like me, the training ended and your head was filled with TONS of new knowledge.
 It was exhausting!
 You needed a starting point.
-I had two, two inch binders jammed packed with course handouts, articles, lesson plans, and activities I created.
+I had two, two-inch binders jammed packed with course handouts, articles, lesson plans, and activities I created.
 I had a whole new shelf of books on OG and dyslexia.
-But one resounding piece of advice rang true again and again and I couldn’t agree more:
+But one resounding piece of advice rang true again and again and I couldn’t agree more: Organization is Key!

-Please ask yourself these questions as we begin to get organized:
+Start by asking yourself these questions as we begin organizing teacher materials:

 - Are you going into private practice and using your training to tutor?
-(If so, will you travel to students’ homes, have a work space, or deliver instruction from far away using an online communication tool like Skype?)
+(If so, will you travel to students’ homes, have a workspace, or deliver instruction from far away using an online communication tool like Zoom?)